leksea/dsc-phase-3-project/README.md

    - Whether a frisk or search was conducted
    - Contraband or weapons found

    However, it does not include geographical information beyond the precinct and beat.
-Seattle has five police precincts, and beats are more granular and assigned to neighborhoods.
+Seattle has five police precincts; beats are more granular and assigned to neighborhoods.

 2. **Racial and Social Equity Index Dataset**: This dataset uses tract numbers (US Census Unit) as neighborhood identifiers and includes metrics of Racial, Socioeconomic, and Health Disadvantage Indexes.